humu2009/tinygl.js/README.md

 TinyGL.js
 =========

-TinyGL.js a JavaScript library providing a subset of OpenGL 1.1 compatible API, which can be used to make 3D graphics on canvas.
+TinyGL.js is a JavaScript library providing a tiny subset of OpenGL 1.1 compatible API, which can be used to make 3D graphics on canvas.
 TinyGL.js is based upon TinyGL's implementation written in C and compiled to JavaScript via Emscripten.
 It only uses software rasterization and does not require WebGL to run.

 Current implementation is based on TinyGL 0.4.